 When you search “restaurants in New York” in Google, the Hilton Hotel’s restaurant is the first one to appear on the SERP.

 Dabble Restaurant and Bar is the Hilton’s main restaurant.
 Its meta description provides potential customers with all the opening hours’ information as well as the type of experience that awaits them.

 Enter Denny’s Twitter account, which is full of strange restaurant commercial samples and funny tweets.
-Of all, when it comes to advertisements, social media is a whole new different ball game.
-Denny’s, on the other hand, sends out off-kilter, amusing tweets like the ones below.
+Regarding advertisements, social media is a whole new different ball game.
+On the other hand, Denny’s sends out off-kilter, amusing tweets like the ones below.
 They make sense at times.
 They don’t always work.

 Denny has developed a distinct social media voice and niche.
 And that’s not easy.
 They understand that to be relevant, they need a younger crowd to discover the brand.
 Every tweet may be shared, keeping the brand in front of your thoughts as you read through your stream.

 From 32,000 agencies, we narrow down to only the ones you’ll love.

 Discussing restaurant advertisement examples without mentioning one of the world’s most recognizable brands is almost impossible.
 Regarding restaurant marketing ideas, McDonald’s has come up with some iconic ad moments over the past few decades.

 Arguably the most iconic one they produced was “The Showdown,” which featured Michael Jordan and Larry Bird.
 It was such a hit that decades later, LeBron James and Dwight Howard recreated the mythical ad.

 The original 1993 version aired during the Super Bowl.
 The fast food chain bet big by using two of the most popular NBA players of all time to feature in their restaurant advertisements.
 This version is also considered one of the best TV commercials of all time.